TimeGate Studios

 TimeGate Studios was an American video game developer based in Sugar Land, Texas.
-The company, founded in 1998, released eight titles before closing in 2013.
+Founded in 1998, the company released eight games before closing in 2013.

 History

 TimeGate Studios was founded in 1998 by Alan and Adel Chaveleh, who respectively served as chairman and president of the studio.
 The company had worked with industry publishers such as Vivendi Games, Take-Two Interactive, Atari, Ubisoft, SouthPeak Games, and Gamecock Media Group.